openshift/ci-docs/content/en/docs/release-oversight/payload-testing.md

 ## Usage
-Any collaborator of the GitHub OpenShift organization can issue the command on any PR to any repository of the organization:
+Any collaborator of the GitHub OpenShift organization can issue the command on a pull request to a branch of a repository of the organization that contributes to OpenShift official images:

 > /payload <ocp_version> <ci|nightly> <informing|blocking>